Pt-induced nanowires on Ge(001): a DFT study: Results

-It was shown above that the Pt NW atoms on the $\gamma_{as}$ surface sink into the trough.
-One could now imagine the Pt atoms to exchange positions with the third layer Ge atoms at the bottom of the trough, thus increasing their coordination and increasing the Pt density to $0.75$ ML of Pt in the top layers of the surface.
+It was shown in the previous subsection that the Pt NW atoms on the $\gamma_{as}$-surface sink into the trough.
+Going even further, one could imagine the Pt atoms to exchange positions with the third layer Ge atoms at the bottom of the trough, thus increasing their coordination and increasing the Pt density to $0.75$ ML of Pt in the top layers of the surface.
 We will use the $\star$-superscript to indicate the presence of Pt atoms at the bottom positions of one trough of a system.

-Fig. \ref{fig:7geom_ptL3}a shows a schematic representation of the geometry of the $\gamma_{as}^{\star}$ structure.
+Figure~\ref{fig:7geom_ptL3}a shows a schematic representation of the geometry of the $\gamma_{as}^{\star}$-structure.
 It contains $0.75$ ML of Pt, with Pt atoms at positions $2$, $3$, $6$, $7$, see Fig.~\ref{fig:2indexjes}and the two positions at the bottom of the Pt-lined trough.
-Keeping in mind the surface deformation from $\gamma_{as}$ to $\gamma_{as2}$ induced by a Pt NW, we also build a $\gamma_{as2}^{\star}$-surface in similar fashion (\textit{cf.}\ Fig.~\ref{fig:4bis_gamma_as2}), by replacing the two Ge atoms at the bottom of the Pt lined trough of the $\gamma_{as2}$ surface.
-Pt and Ge dimers were adsorbed at sites A and C (cf. Fig.\ref{fig:7geom_ptL3}a) for the $\gamma_{as}^{\star}$-surface and at site A for the $\gamma_{as2}^{\star}$-surface.
+Keeping in mind the surface deformation from $\gamma_{as}$ to $\gamma_{as2}$ induced by a Pt NW, we also build a $\gamma_{as2}^{\star}$-surface in similar fashion (\textit{cf.}\ Fig.~\ref{fig:4bis_gamma_as2}), by replacing the two Ge atoms at the bottom of the Pt lined trough of the $\gamma_{as2}$-surface.
+Pt and Ge dimers are adsorbed at sites A and C (\textit{cf.}\ Fig.~\ref{fig:7geom_ptL3}a) for the $\gamma_{as}^{\star}$-surface and at site A for the $\gamma_{as2}^{\star}$-surface.

-Table \ref{table:3formE_b4as_ptL3} shows that both the bare $\gamma_{as}^{\star}$ and $\gamma_{as2}^{\star}$ surfaces are stable reconstructions, with the $\gamma_{as2}^{\star}$ surface roughly $1.0$ eV more stable than the $\gamma_{as}^{\star}$ surface.
+Table~\ref{table:3formE_b4as_ptL3} shows that both the bare $\gamma_{as}^{\star}$- and $\gamma_{as2}^{\star}$-surfaces are stable reconstructions, with the $\gamma_{as2}^{\star}$-surface roughly $1.0$ eV more stable than the $\gamma_{as}^{\star}$-surface.
 For both surfaces the adsorption of a Ge NW at site A is more favorable than the adsorption of a Pt NW.
-In case of the $\gamma_{as}^{\star}$ surface, the Pt NW even has a small positive adsorption energy, making it unstable.
+In case of the $\gamma_{as}^{\star}$-surface, the Pt NW even has a small positive adsorption energy, making it unstable.
 Although the transition from $\gamma_{as}^{\star}$ to $\gamma_{as2}^{\star}$ shows an improvement in formation energy for the Ge NW system, the main contribution comes from the surface itself, decreasing the adsorption energy of the wire.\\